About Me

 Parsa Hosseinipour Rafsanjani

 I hold a Bachelor of Science in Computer Sciences from Amirkabir University of Technology (Tehran Polytechnic), with coursework and research spanning mathematics and computational methods.
-During my studies, I was drawn to probability and statistics, which led me to collaborate with Dr. Adel Mohammadpour on a research manuscript on mathematical statistics and a book on statistical inquiry.
-My research interests lie at the intersection of statistics and molecular biology, with a focus on developing and analyzing computational tools for omics data.
+During my studies, I was drawn to probability and statistics, which led me to collaborate on a research manuscript on mathematical statistics and a book on statistical inquiry.

 Computational Biology and Bioinformatics

-Building on probability theory, statistical sciences also provide powerful tools to model and analyze natural phenomena.
-My particular interest lies in applying statistical and computational methods to advance research in computational biology and bioinformatics.
+My primary research interest lies at the intersection of statistics and molecular biology, with a focus on developing and analyzing computational tools for omics data.
 I believe that helping improve people’s health and making a true difference through biological fields is a great purpose one can pursue.
-That’s why I intend to formally work in the biomedical field, as it allows me to combine my passion for molecular and cell biology with the opportunity to contribute to medicine.
+That is why I am interested to work in the biomedical field, as it allows me to combine my passion for molecular and cell biology with the opportunity to contribute to medicine.

 My main motivation was to deepen my understanding of Linux.
 Arch has taught me what questions to ask when configuring my system for my workflow, and how little is actually needed to perform my computations.
 Unlike versioned distributions, Arch follows a rolling-release model (there’s just one Arch Linux, not Arch 1.0, Arch 2.0, etc.), which I see as one of its greatest strengths.
 The system is reliable, and thanks to excellent Arch and Arch-based forums, problems can usually be resolved quickly.